 What type of environment allows you to flourish?
 What are your strong points?
 Do you even like your strong points?

 Being happy at work is crucial to being successful and will provide you with the motivation to carry on when the going gets tough.
 For bid professionals, there are a variety of skills that are all crucial when pulling together a submission, so pinpoint where you fit in.
-If you aren’t sure what the bid lifecycle looks like, you can read more here: bidsolutions.wpengine.com/clients/hiring-guide/bid-lifecycle/
+If you aren’t sure what the bid lifecycle looks like, you can read more here: bidsolutions.wpengine.com/bid-recruitment/hiring-guide/bid-lifecycle/

 3. Look into professional development

-There are a number of courses available to improve your skills and further your career.
+There are a number of bid writing courses available to improve your skills and further your career.
 Off-the-shelf courses that promote bid best practice are useful for all bid professionals and will give you a solid base upon which to build.
 Further to that, you can look more specifically at the roles you wish to undertake.
 Perhaps you need to develop your writing skills for executive summaries, or maybe you need to use a creative software package to enhance the look and feel of your submissions?
 There is no limit to what you can learn, so be sure to explore all available opportunities.

 You can find more information about bid training on the Bid Solutions website.

-In addition to training courses, there are a number networking events you can attend to share ideas and understand how other organisations / industries approach bidding.
+In addition to training courses, there are a number of networking events you can attend to share ideas and understand how other organisations / industries approach bidding.
 The more you know, the better chance you have of success.